What is Digital Accessibility?

 We commit to making out site usable by all people, including those with disabilities by meeting or exceeding the requirements of the Web Content Accessibility Guidelines 2.1 Level A/AA (WCAG 2.1 A/AA and if possible AAA).
 We strive to make our site an equal experience for everyone.
 We actively monitor our site to make sure that all content provided is accessible to all visitors.

 What are Assistive Technologies?

-For individuals with disabilities, various means of assistive technologies exist to aid in their accessing of digital information.
+For individuals with disabilities, various means of assistive technologies exist to aid in their access to digital information.
 These assistive technologies include the following: screen reading software, magnification software, speech recognition software, alternative input devices, and refreshable braille displays.

 While we monitor our accessibility then some content may not have yet been fully adapted to the strictest accessibility standards.
 This may be a result of not having found or identified the most appropriate technological solution.
 Also, some of the accessibility automated testing rules may provide false positives.
 Please, contact us if you have any questions.

 If you are experiencing difficulty with any content or require assistance with any part of our site, please contact us and we will be happy to assist.